Random forest estimation of conditional distribution functions and conditional quantiles: Introduction

 The C\textunderscore CDF can be seen as a regression function.
-On this basis, we were interested in the literature dealing with the consistency of random forest estimates in order to show the convergence of ours estimators. \\ Several authors such as \citet{breiman2004consistency, biau2012analysis, wager2015adaptive, scornet2015consistency, mentch2016quantifying, wager2018estimation,goehry2019random} have established asymptotic properties of particular variants and simplifications of the original Breiman's random forest algorithm.
-Facing some theoretical issues with the bootstrap, most studies replace it by subsampling, assuming that each tree is grown with $s_n<n$ observations randomly chosen without replacement from the original dataset.
+Several authors such as \cite{breiman2004consistency, biau2012analysis, wager2015adaptive, scornet2015consistency, mentch2016quantifying, wager2018estimation,goehry2019random} have established asymptotic properties of particular variants and simplifications of the original Breiman's random forest algorithm. \veroc{For instance, in \cite{biau2012analysis}, the tree construction is done by choosing at random the splitting coordinate and once the latter is selected, the split is at the midpoint of the chosen side.} Facing some theoretical issues with the bootstrap, most studies replace it by subsampling, assuming that each tree is grown with $s_n<n$ observations randomly chosen without replacement from the original dataset.
 Most of the time, in order to ensure the convergence of the simplified model, the subsampling rate $s_n / n$ is assumed to tend to zero at some prescribed rate, assumption that excludes the bootstrap mode.
-Besides, the consistency is generally showed by assuming that the number of trees goes to infinity which is not fully relevant in practice.
-Under some conditions, \citet{scornet2016asymptotics} showed that if the infinite random forest regression estimator is $\LL^2$ consistent then so does the finite random forest regression estimator when the number of trees goes to infinity in a controlled way. \\ Recent attempts to bridge the gap between theory and practice, provide some results on random forest algorithms at the price of fairly strong conditions.
-For example, \citet{scornet2015consistency} showed the $\LL^2$ consistency of random forests in an additive regression framework by replacing the bootstrap step by subsampling.
-Their result rests on a fundamental lemma developped in \citet{scornet2015supplementary} which reviews theoretical random forest.
-Highlighted by a counterexample developed in Section \ref{sec:4:consistency}, assumptions are required to get out of the additive framework.
-Furthermore, consistency and asymptoctic normality of the whole algorithm were recently proved under strong conditions by \citet{wager2018estimation} replacing bootstrap by subsampling and simplifying the splitting step.
-One of the strong conditions used in the Theorem 3.1. of \citet{wager2018estimation} is that the individual trees satisfy a condition called \textit{honesty}.
-An example of an honest tree given by the authors is \textit{one where the tree is grown using one subsample, while the predictions at the leaves of the tree are estimated using a different subsample.} Due to this assumption, the authors admit that their theorems are not valid for the practical applications most of the time because almost all implementations of random forests use the training sample twice.
+Besides, consistency is generally showed by assuming that the number of trees goes to infinity which is not fully relevant in practice.
+Under some conditions, \cite{scornet2016asymptotics} showed that if the infinite random forest regression estimator is $\LL^2$ consistent then so does the finite random forest regression estimator when the number of trees goes to infinity in a controlled way. \\ Recent attempts to bridge the gap between theory and practice, provide some results on random forest algorithms at the price of fairly strong conditions.
+For example, \cite{scornet2015consistency} showed the $\LL^2$ consistency of random forests in an additive regression framework by replacing the bootstrap step by subsampling.
+Their result rests on a fundamental lemma developed in \cite{scornet2015supplementary} which reviews theoretical random forest, \vero{the additive assumption being required here}.
+Furthermore, consistency and asymptotic normality of the whole algorithm were recently proved under strong conditions by \cite{wager2018estimation} replacing bootstrap by subsampling and simplifying the splitting step.
+One of the strong conditions used in Theorem 3.1. of \cite{wager2018estimation} is that the individual trees satisfy a condition called \textit{honesty}.
+An example of an honest tree given by the authors is \textit{one where the tree is grown using one subsample, while the predictions at the leaves of the tree are estimated using a different subsample.} Due to this assumption, the authors admit that their theorems are not valid for the practical applications most of the time because almost all implementations of random forests use the training sample twice. \veroc{In a recent work \cite{klusowki}, the $\LL^2$ consistency in a regression framework is also obtained for the expectation over all possible trees of the regression function (infinite forest), the bootstrap process is not taken into account.
+The result in \cite{klusowki} holds for a class of regression functions broader than the additive model.
+This class of functions requires some control on the partial derivatives of the model.}